1. Observation: The Shared Foundation

 Q: What is the relationship between art and science?

-Q: How have historical figures like the renaissance man influenced the connection between art and science?
+Q: How have historical figures like a renaissance man bridged art and science?